zalenix/portaldocs/portal-sdk/generated/top-extensions-create.md

 1. Set a "hide key" before testing in production.

-1. Send the package to the Marketplace team to publish it for production, as specified in []().
+1. Send the package to the Marketplace team to publish it for production.

 1. Notify the Marketplace team when the extension is ready to go live.